ga-wdi-pvd/ruby-diagnostic/README.md

  ```

 ### Question 3
-How would you assign a star wars variable with a value of Rogue One: A Star Wars Story?
+How would you assign a `star wars` variable with a value of `Rogue One: A Star Wars Story`?

  ```ruby
 # Your answer here